 Give your customers an option to get a discount on their next purchase if they share about their experience.
 This will not only give you a positive review but also increase sales.

 Generate voucher codes regularly and share with your followers.

 As this post was for beginners, I have tried to explain things the easier way.
-There are many concepts and ideas still to learn which I haven’t discussed here but I can safely say if you can implement this blueprint and learn more about every method in detail, you will learn advance techniques with time.
+There are many concepts, and ideas still to learn which I haven’t discussed here.
+There are also many seo courses online which can help but I can safely say if you can implement this blueprint and learn more about every method in detail, you will learn advanced techniques with time.

 Want to share this infographics with your audience?
 Simply copy below code and paste it in your blog html.